 There are only a few settings to configure in this section, but these are very important.
-Your WordPress Reading settings let you specify what visitors will see on your home page and allow you to configure important RSS feed and WordPress SEO options.
+Your WordPress Reading settings let you specify what visitors will see on your home page and allow you to configure important content syndication and search engine indexing options.

-- 1 Configuring Your WordPress Settings – Step-By-Step Tutorial
+- 1 How To Configure Your WordPress Settings – Tutorial

-- 1.1.1 WordPress Reading Settings – Home Page Display Options
+- 1.1.1 WordPress Reading Settings – Home Page Display Settings

 - 1.1.2 WordPress Reading Settings – Syndication Feed Settings

 - 1.1.3 WordPress Reading Settings – Search Engine Visibility

 - 1.1.4 WordPress Writing Settings – Additional Information

 - 1.1 Reading Settings Screen